-Jennett and Plum chose the term persistent because of the unreliability of any clinical or laboratory criteria that would be prognostic (90).
-Empirically, persistent has been diagnosed if VS/UWS exists for more than 1 month and permanent after 3 months following nontraumatic (eg, anoxic) events, or after 12 months with traumatic head injuries.
-However, because studies have demonstrated that small but significant numbers (perhaps up to 20%) of such patients will recover consciousness beyond these time frames, new guidelines suggest that permanent be replaced by chronic (65; 74; 73).
+Jennett and Plum chose the term “persistent” because of the unreliability of any clinical or laboratory criteria that would be prognostic (89).
+Empirically, “persistent” has been diagnosed if VS/UWS exists for more than 1 month and “permanent” after 3 months following nontraumatic (eg, anoxic) events, or after 12 months with traumatic head injuries.
+However, because studies have demonstrated that small but significant numbers (perhaps up to 20%) of such patients will recover consciousness beyond these time frames, new guidelines suggest that “permanent” be replaced by “chronic” (64; 73; 72).

 Persistent vegetative state/unresponsive wakefulness syndrome (VS/UWS).
-The American Neurological Association Committee on Ethical Affairs and the Quality Standards Subcommittee of the American Academy of Neurology have individually, and in association with other specialty societies, defined the VS/UWS as follows (The Multi-Society Task Force on PVS 1994):
+The American Neurological Association Committee on Ethical Affairs and the Quality Standards Subcommittee of the American Academy of Neurology have individually, and in association with other specialty societies, defined the VS/UWS as follows (173):

 1. No evidence of awareness of self or environment and an inability to interact with others;